The Genetics of Pancreatic Cancer: Part 1

 Multiple Endocrine Neoplasia Type 1 (MEN1)

 - Caused by mutations in the MEN1 gene.

-- This syndrome leads to an increased risk of tumors in two or more of the body’s hormone-producing glands, called endocrine glands.
+- This syndrome leads to an increased risk of tumors in some of the body’s hormone-producing glands, called endocrine glands.
 These tumors can be noncancerous or cancerous.